HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

 $K \times X \to \mathbb{R}$!
-This tells us that, if we can prove some "$X$-parameterized" version of the extreme value theorem (where the resulting maxima also depend continuously on a parameter $x \in X$), it should give us the OP's question in the special case where $K_x$ is a constant family!
+This tells us that, if we can prove some "$X$-parameterized" version of the extreme value theorem (where the resulting maxima also depend continuously on a parameter $x \in X$), we can answer the OP's question by looking at the special case where $K_x$ is a constant family!

 If you've been exposed to some ideas in topos theory, you should be screaming something to do with the "internal logic" right now!
 Indeed, a theorem inside